-If media with low conductivity are used antistatic equipped paste extruded material is recommended.
-The surface resistivity should not exceed 10^9 Ohm and the resistance to earth should not exceed (minimum one spot) 10^8 Ohm.
+If media with low conductivity and correspondingly high tendency to electrostatic charging are used antistatic / conductive equipped paste extruded material is recommended.
+According to DIN 2874, materials, e.g. PTFE, are considered to be non-chargeable whose surface resistivity should not exceed 109 Ohm and whose resistance to earth should not exceed minimum one spot 108 Ohm.